stassa/thelma/README.md

 The grammar learned by Thelma is a Prolog program and so it can be run both as a recogniser and a generator.
-See [Context Free Grammars] for an explanation of how a Definite Claus Grammar definition of a^nb^n like the one learned by Thelma works.
+See [Context Free Grammars] for an explanation of how a [DCG] definition of a^nb^n like the one learned by Thelma works.

 #### Run as a generator